 Have you ever wondered how relevant they are?

 Having organization core values can help ensure that everyone in the organization - from top leadership to entry-level - share the larger purpose and work towards the same common goal.

 Organizational values have a huge impact on both internal organization's external matters of an organization how employees treat one another and show how partners, customers, and other parties are treated.

 However, mere words mean nothing until they are engrained in their practices.
 After all, actions are always louder than words.

 Let’s take the example of Google.
 One of their fundamental values is “Focus on the user, and all else will follow.”

 This value is undoubtedly delivered each time you search for something on the google search engine.
 You will find answers to any question – from the most common to the weirdest – within seconds and on the first page!

 Values are meaningful only when they are expressed through everyday behaviors.

-Organizations can benefit from values only when they are defined properly, and their people know exactly what they are talking about and what they are trying to achieve.
-In an article published by Patrick M. Lencioni in the Harvard Business Review, he speaks about the various organizational values and understands these can help define more precise values.
+Organizations can benefit from values only when appropriately defined, and their people know exactly what they are talking about and what they are trying to achieve.

 2. Aspirational values